samanthamoss87/Project-1/README.md

 </div>

 - My primary font is [Poppins](https://fonts.google.com/specimen/Poppins?query=poppins) which is on all pages of the website
-- I used Poppins font as it is clear for everyone to read, whilst also having a great style look for a Consultancy business.
+- I used Poppins font as it is clear for everyone to read, whilst also having a great style look for a Consultancy / technology business.

 ## Imagery
 <div align="center">